Varying-Vagrant-Vagrants/custom-site-template/README.md

     admin_user: admin # Only on install of WordPress
     admin_password: password # Only on install of WordPress
     admin_email: admin@local.test # Only on install of WordPress
+    live_url: http://example.com # Redirect any uploads not found locally to this domain
 ```